 As cold and flu season approaches, you’ll likely see an increase of people coughing around you.
-After all, it is one of the most common indicators of sickness.
+After all, frequent coughing is one of the most common indicators of sickness.
 If you have ever been hit with a nasty cold or flu, then you’ve probably experienced a coughing fit of your own.
-While frequent bouts of coughs can feel annoying when they happen, have you ever wondered what’s happening to your body when you cough?
+While frequent bouts of coughs can feel annoying or inconvenient when they happen, have you ever wondered what’s happening to your body when you cough?
 Coughing is a natural action that our bodies do that we almost never think about it when we do it.
 Learn more about why we cough and what happens when you’re coughing.

 What Is a Cough?

 A cough is a natural reflex that helps remove irritants from your throat and lungs.1 It requires a number of different sensors, nerves, and muscles to work together to clear the breathing passageways.2 Even though coughing is unpleasant, annoying, and disruptive to everyday life, it actually serves as one of the body’s defense mechanisms.1 Inhaled foreign particles such as dust or pollen can irritate the respiratory system, and coughing is a way to clear the airways of potentially harmful substances.